thenameisajay/Scalable-Full-Stack-Setup-Next.js-Azure-Functions-and-PostgreSQL/README.md

 - Click the "Populate Data" button to insert sample data of 5 people into the database.
 - Click the "Delete Data" button to remove the data.
 - Click the "View Data" button to view the data.

+## Note

+- The codebase in this repository is designed primarily for demonstrating a scalable architecture and maintainability rather than adhering to strict code quality standards.
+This approach was chosen due to the focus on architectural design for an in-house product.
+- In some instances, GET methods have been used where POST or DELETE methods might be more appropriate.
+This decision was made to expedite development and prioritize the architectural aspects.
+- Feedback and suggestions for improvements are welcome.
+If you identify areas where the code or architecture can be enhanced, please feel free to reach out.

 ## Conclusion